sdslabs/recommends/README.md

 * [CS229](http://cs229.stanford.edu/) / [CS109](http://web.stanford.edu/class/cs109/): You can follow any of the two courses — Andrew NG’s CS229 Machine Learning or Harvard’s CS109 Data Science for basic concepts of ML and DL.
 * [PyTorch](https://github.com/yunjey/pytorch-tutorial) / [Tensorflow](https://github.com/Hvass-Labs/TensorFlow-Tutorials): You can go either for PyTorch Tutorials or Tensorflow Tutorials.
 Start and excel in one of these as it is the implementation that matters ultimately.

+### 6. Blockchain
+#### <b>Theoretical Concepts</b>
+* [FreeCodeCamp - Patrick Collins (32-Hour Course)](https://www.youtube.com/watch?v=gyMwXuJrbJQ): A comprehensive guide to DeFi and blockchain technology, starting with the fundamentals and gradually progressing to advanced concepts.
+The first two hours provide an essential introduction to blockchain basics.
+The remainder of the video delves into the implementation of Smart Contracts using Solidity, offering practical insights and hands-on experience.
+* [Devcon Archive - Ethereum in 30 minutes](https://archive.devcon.org/archive/watch/6/opening-ceremonies-vitalik/?playlist=Staff%20Picks&tab=YouTube): This is a highly insightful short video explaining the workings of the renowned blockchain platform, Ethereum.
+For more resources like this, the entire [Devcon Archive](https://archive.devcon.org/archive) hosts a lot of videos and articles covering various blockchain topics in depth.
+* [Inevitable Ethereum](https://inevitableeth.com/): A very beginner friendly guide to basics of blockchain, the consensus mechanisms (Proof of Stake and Proof of Work) and the EVM.
+Easy to read and follow.
+* [Solidity Docs](https://docs.soliditylang.org/en/v0.8.28/): Solidity is the most widely preferred language for writing smart contracts and is considered one of the best languages for beginners to get started with in the blockchain space.
+#### <b>Playground</b>
+* [Andersbrownworth Blockchain Playground](https://andersbrownworth.com/blockchain/): Play around and understand how blocks are created and shared after being hashed.
+Try to figure out how blockchains are immutable and require consensus to change itself.
+* [BlockchainDemo](https://blockchaindemo.io/): Play around to understand how blockchains work with multiple peers and blocks.

 ## Competitive Programming
 * [CS 97SI Introduction to Competitive Programming](http://web.stanford.edu/class/cs97si/): Fantastic repository of theory and practice problems across various topics for students who are interested to participate in ACM-ICPC.
 * [E-Maxx Algorithms](http://cp-algorithms.com/): A tutorial website which provides descriptions of many algorithms and data structures especially popular in field of competitive programming.